safiia/Human_Activities_Recognition_Poject/README.md

 ### Pretraind Models

-All these models can be found in [Torchvision Models](https://pytorch.org/vision/0.8/models.html)
+All these models can be found on [Torchvision Models](https://pytorch.org/vision/0.8/models.html)
 - MnasNet 1.0
 - MobileNet v2
 - ShuffleNet v2